 - Smooth.
 When you feel the surface of your fingernails, you should not notice bumps or pits (indentations).
 You may find vertical lines, but they are light and almost unnoticeable unless you look closely.

 - Strong.
 Your fingernails must not break easily, unless of course with applied force.
 Brittle nails are not normal.
-If they are week, it may be a cause of concern.
+If they are weak, it may be a cause of concern.

 Color Changes in Fingernails and Health Conditions Associated to Them